-The main mandatory anti-bribery rules and provisions currently in place applicable to private parties, whether individuals or corporations (including pharmaceutical companies), are contained in: (i) the Mexican Federal Constitution; (ii) the Federal Anticorruption Law for Government Procurement; (iii) the Federal Criminal Code; and (iv) the international anti-corruption conventions as to which Mexico is a party (the United Nations Convention Against Corruption, the Inter-American Convention Against Corruption and the Convention on Combating Bribery of Foreign Public Officials in International Business Transactions).
+The main mandatory anti-bribery rules and provisions currently in place applicable to private parties, whether individuals or corporations (including pharmaceutical companies), are contained in: (i) the Mexican Federal Constitution; (ii) the Federal Anticorruption Law for Government Procurement; (iii) the Federal Criminal Code; and (iv) the international anti-corruption conventions to which Mexico is a party (the United Nations Convention Against Corruption, the Inter-American Convention Against Corruption and the Convention on Combating Bribery of Foreign Public Officials in International Business Transactions).

-As of July 19, 2017, the General Act of Administrative Responsibilities (GAAR) will enter in force in Mexico, repealing the Federal Anticorruption Law for Government Procurement.
-The GAAR sanctions, among other corrupt activities, the acts of private parties related to administrative liabilities when interacting with public officials, such as bribery, illegal participation on administrative procedures, influence peddling, collusion and undue contracting of former public officials.
+The General Act of Administrative Responsibilities (GAAR) came into force in Mexico on July 19, 2017, repealing the Federal Anticorruption Law for Government Procurement.
+The GAAR sanctions, among other corrupt activities, the acts of private parties related to administrative liabilities when interacting with public officials, such as bribery, illegal participation in administrative procedures, influence peddling, collusion and undue contracting of former public officials.
 Some of the main administrative liabilities considered under the GAAR include the disqualification from public acquisitions for no less than three months and no more than 10 years, and the suspension of activities for no less than three months and no more than three years.